smcgdub/Discover-Ireland-MS2-Project/testing.md

 **CAUSE:**

-I have spoken with a tutor at Code Institute and they have told me that this is not an error with any of my code, but it is an error with the YT code which i am unable to change.
+I have spoken with the tutors at Code Institute and they have told me that this is not an error with any of my code, but with the YT code which i am unable to change.
 The error in their code is shown below:

 ![Image of youtube error message console results](assets/readme-images/youtube-api-error.png)